GMSoft-Official/kuartz-core/README.md

 ## Introduction

-This repository combines Spring features and allows to easily boot up an app.
+This repository combines Spring and some tech features and allows to easily boot up an app.
 Some  versions of dependencies used to create this repository as below,
 > Spring Boot Version : 2.1.3.RELEASE
 > Spring Cloud Version : Greenwich.SR2
 > Spring Dependency Management Version : 0.6.1.RELEASE